onshape-public/apikey/README.md

 * "OAuth2Delete" - Delete documents / etc.
 * "OAuth2Purchase" - Authorize purchases from account

+##### Endpoints

+Below are the relevant endpoints for working with API keys:

+* `POST /api/users/apikeys`: Create a new API key pair
+* `GET /api/users/apikeys`: Get all API key pairs for current user
+* `GET /api/users/apikeys/:id`: Get a specific API key pair by ID
+* `POST /api/users/apikeys/:id`: Toggle key pair state between active (0) and inactive (1)
+    * Body should be of form: `{ "accessKey": "key", "state": 0 or 1 }`
+* `DELETE /api/users/apikeys/:id`: Delete a key pair

 ##### Generating A Request Signature

 To ensure that a request is coming from you, we have a process for signing requests that you must follow for API calls to work.
 Everything is done via HTTP headers that you'll need to set:

-1. *Date*: A UTC-formatted date/time string giving the time of the request.
+1. *Date*: A standard date header giving the time of the request; must be accurate within **5 minutes** of request.
 Example: `Mon, 11 Apr 2016 20:08:56 GMT`
 2. *On-Nonce*: A string that satisfies the following requirements (see the code for one possible way to generate it):
-    * 25 characters
+    * At least 16 characters
     * Alphanumeric
-    * Unique
+    * Unique for each request
 3. *Authorization*: This is where the API keys come into play.
 You'll sign the request by implementing this algorithm:
-    * **Input**: Method, URL, On-Nonce, Date, Content-Type, Access Key, Secret Key
+    * **Input**: Method, URL, On-Nonce, Date, Content-Type, AccessKey, SecretKey
-    * **Output**: String of the form: `On <Access Key>:HmacSHA256:<Signature>`
+    * **Output**: String of the form: `On <AccessKey>:HmacSHA256:<Signature>`
     * **Steps to generate the signature portion**:
         1. Parse the URL and get the following:
             1. The path, e.g. `/api/documents` (no query params!)
             2. The query string, e.g. `a=1&b=2`
                 * NOTE: If no query paramaters are present, use an empty string
-        2. Create a string of the following format (all lowercase, with each value separated by a newline character): `Request Method, Nonce, Date, Content-Type, URL Path, URL Query String`
+        2. Create a string by appending the following information in order.
+Each field should be separated by a newline (`\n`) character, and the string must be converted to lowercase:
+            1. HTTP method
+            2. On-Nonce header value
+            3. Date header value
+            4. Content-Type header value
+            5. URL pathname
+            6. URL query string
         3. Using SHA-256, generate an [HMAC digest](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code),
-        using the API secret key first and then the above string.
+        using the API secret key first and then the above string, then encode it in Base64.
-        4. Create the `On <Access Key>:HmacSHA256:<Signature>` string and use that in the Authorization header in your request.
+        4. Create the `On <AccessKey>:HmacSHA256:<Signature>` string and use that in the Authorization header in your request.

 Below is an example function to generate the authorization header, using Node.js's standard `crypto` and `url` libraries: